 The Company's management reaffirms its previously stated strategic objectives for 2005 that include generating a record \$320 million in net cash provided by operating activities, augmented by targeted asset sales.
 The Company's strategy is to redeploy excess or discretionary cash in new long-term, high renewal-rate services contracts for the Mill Services business and for growth in the Access Services and railway track maintenance services businesses.
 The Company will also pursue sensible bolt-on acquisitions to further enhance its industrial services growth and increase Economic Value Added (EVA(R)).
-The Company has targeted a minimum of \$140 million of discretionary cash flow for internal growth opportunities and acquisitions.
-Additionally, the Company will use funds from targeted asset sales for acquisitions or growth initiatives.
-The Company also plans to continue its long history of paying dividends to stockholders.
+The Company has targeted to spend a minimum of \$140 million of discretionary cash flow for internal growth opportunities and acquisitions.
+The Company also plans to continue its long and consistent history of paying dividends to stockholders.

-The Company also plans to pay down debt to the extent possible.
-However, as of March 31, 2005, the Company had only approximately \$71 million of debt that can be paid prior to maturity.
+The Company's net borrowings increased \$30.9 million in the first six months of 2005 due to record capital investments of \$135.8 million.
+The Company plans to pay down debt to the extent possible.
+However, as of June 30, 2005, the Company had only approximately \$91 million of debt that can be paid prior to maturity.
 The balance of the debt, principally the Company's (pound)200 million notes and its \$150 million notes, cannot be paid until maturity in 2010 and 2013, respectively.